lazy-geek/lazy-geek/README.md

 ## :smiley: About Me

-Hi my name is Abrar Malek, i go by as lazy-geek on github.
+Hi My Name Is Abrar Malek, I Go By As lazy-geek On Github.

 I Am A Self-Tought Developer And I Love To Contribute To Open-source, I Was Introduced To Computers Through My Intrests in Electronics And How They Work.